-- 204. This section is the first of a number of sections that make provision for a statutory pledge.
-This type of pledge does not require delivery of the encumbered property, and is therefore a non-possessory pledge. - 205.
-Subsection (1) provides that a statutory pledge must have a constitutive document, so that it is not competent to grant an oral non-possessory pledge.
-There is no equivalent rule for a possessory pledge as a security of that type is created by delivery of the encumbered property. - 206.
+210. This section is the first of a number of sections that make provision for a statutory pledge.
+This type of pledge does not require delivery of the encumbered property, and is therefore a non-possessory pledge.

+- 211. Subsection (1) provides that a statutory pledge must have a constitutive document, so that it is not competent to grant an oral non-possessory pledge.
+There is no equivalent rule for a possessory pledge as a security of that type is created by delivery of the encumbered property. - 212.
 Subsection (2)(a) requires that the constitutive document is subscribed by the provider using a physical signature ("executed") or signed electronically ("authenticated").
-Section 116(1) of the Bill defines "executed" and "authenticated" for that purpose. - 207.
+Section 116(1) of the Bill defines "executed" and "authenticated" for that purpose. - 213.
 Subsection (2)(b) sets out that the document must also identify the encumbered property.
-As a result of subsection (3)(a), this may be done by reference to an identifiable class of property (for example, "my computers"), or by reference to a description in another document.
-This is, however, subject to section 48(2)(a) of the Bill which has the effect that an individual must generally identify each asset to be subject to the pledge. - 208.
+As a result of subsection (4), this may be done by reference to an identifiable class of property (for example, "my computers"), or by reference to a description in another document. - 214.
 Where property is identified by reference to a class of property, the Bill's information rights will be particularly relevant.
-An entitled person, as defined in section 105(2) of the Bill, is able to obtain from the secured creditor further information about the encumbered property by making a request to that effect under that section. - 209.
-Subsection (2)(c) requires the secured obligation to be identified. - 210.
-Subsection (3)(b) makes it clear that a statutory pledge may be granted over property not owned by the provider at the time the property is identified in the document.
-This subsection should be read with section 45 of the Bill which has the effect that the pledge is not created until (and if) the property becomes the provider's property.
-It is also subject to section 48 of the Bill which provides that an individual must usually own the property in question at the time of granting the pledge.
+An entitled person, as defined in section 105(2) of the Bill, is able to obtain from the secured creditor further information about the encumbered property by making a request to that effect under that section. - 215.
+Subsection (2)(c) requires the secured obligation to be identified. - 216.
+Subsection (5) makes it clear that a statutory pledge may be granted over property not owned by the provider at the time the property is identified in the document.
+This subsection should be read with section 45 of the Bill which has the effect that the pledge is not created until (and if) the property becomes the provider's property. - 217.
+Subsection (6) makes it clear that the rules about identifying encumbered property and secured obligations can be satisfied by cross-referring to another document.